viciopoli01/DuckVision/index.md

 Other extensions, such as simultaneous localization and mapping (SLAM) systems which utilize the OAK-D’s stereo vision, would also be relevant.
 Finally, deep learning applications like detection of bounding boxes of Duckies or other Duckiebots in the environment would be a way for students to practice machine learning while also understanding how to prepare a model for inference “in production.”

 ### Source code
-oakd-tutorials - Jupyter notebooks demonstrating OAK-D integration (reading cameras, stereo, machine learning) with Duckietown (software infrastructure, ROS, Docker) dt-gui-tools-oakd - description duckietown-shell-commands-oakd - Set of commands for stop and start the official camera, build and test the oaks tutorials.
+[oakd-tutorials](https://github.com/viciopoli01/oakd-tutorials) - Jupyter notebooks demonstrating OAK-D integration (reading cameras, stereo, machine learning) with Duckietown (software infrastructure, ROS, Docker)
+[duckietown-shell-commands](https://github.com/duckietown/duckietown-shell-commands) - These commands come with the installation of the Duckietown Shell switching to the branch “daffy-oakd”.
+We added a new set of commands for stop and start the official camera, build and test the oaks tutorials.
-...
+[oakd-calibration](https://github.com/viciopoli01/oakd-calibration) - wrapper around the DepthAI camera calibration tool.
+[oakd-base](https://github.com/viciopoli01/oakd-base) - Base image for the OAK-D template.
+Here we use the Duckietown ROS template and we add the installation of the DpethAI API.
+[oakd-template](https://github.com/viciopoli01/oakd-template) - A template to develop DepthAI application based on the DTROS ([Duckietown ROS](https://docs.duckietown.org/daffy/autodocs/contribute/code_style.html)) infrastructure.

 ### Acknowledgements
-We want to say thanks to the Duckietown lab for the possibility they gave us to test our results in their lab at ETH and for providing us also the Duckiebots.
+We want to thank the Duckietown lab for the possibility they gave us to test our results in their lab at ETH and for providing us with the new Duckiebots DB21M.

 ### References
 [1] Liang-Chieh Chen, Yukun Zhu, George Papandreou, Florian Schroff, & Hartwig Adam.
 (2018).
 Encoder-Decoder with Atrous Separable Convolution for Semantic Image Segmentation.<br>